StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 For every level your target has less than you, double your total damage against it.
 For every level your target has more than you, half your total damage.
 Damage is always round up.

-Before level adjustments, no attack may receive more than 3 added damage and no defense may receive more than 3 damage reduction.
-Critical hits break this rule.
+No attack may receive more than 3 added damage and no defense may receive more than 3 damage reduction.
+Critical successes break this rule.

 * **Resistance**:  Reduce the damage by 1.
 * **Vulernability**:  Increase the damage by 1.